kpostreich/WAS-Automation-CVE/README.md

     a.
 When prompted to continue connection, type `yes`

     b.
-When prompted for the password for ibmuser@student.demo.ibmdte.net, type `engageibm!` as the password.
+When prompted for the password for ibmuser@student.demo.ibmdte.net, type `engageibm` as the password.

     Ensure the message indicates that 1 key was **added** to the users key store.